Attacking Open-domain Question Answering by Injecting Misinformation: Ethics Statement

 \section{Ethics Statement}

-We plan to publicly release the \dataset dataset and open-source the code and model weights for our \model model.
+We plan to publicly release the human- and model-generate fake documents and open-source the code and model weights for our \model model.
 We note that open-sourcing the \model model may bring the potential for deliberate misuse to generate disinformation for harmful applications.
-Since our \dataset dataset contains large-scale human-written and model-generated fake contexts, it can also be misused to generate disinformation.
+The human-written and model-generated fake documents can also be misused to generate disinformation.
 We deliberated carefully on the reasoning for open-sourcing and share here our three reasons for publicly releasing our work.

 First, the danger of \model in generating disinformation is limited.
 Disinformation is a subset of misinformation that is spread deliberately to deceive.
 Although we utilize the innate ``hallucination'' ability of current pretrained language models to create misinformation, our model are not specialized to generate harmful disinformation such as hoaxes, rumors, or false propaganda.
-Instead, our model focuses on generating conflicting information by iteratively editing the original passage to test the ability of QA models to handle contradictory information.
+Instead, our model focuses on generating conflicting information by iteratively editing the original passage to test the robustness of QA to misinformation.

 Second, our model is based on the open-sourced BART model, which makes our model easy to replicate even without the released code.
 Given the fact that our model is a revised version of an existing publicly available model, it is unnecessary to conceal code or model weights.